Open Access in 60 seconds

 Open Access in Romance Studies

 Best-practice examples and reports of concrete experiences were presented at a workshop in 2017 in which publishers, editors, and researchers participated (Hornung & Trapp, 2018).
-A survey of German-speaking Romance philologists (Hornung et al., 2017) conducted in 2016 by the Specialised Information Service for Romance Studies (FID Romanistik) provided insights into how open access is perceived in the discipline and what factors influence researchers when it comes to deciding whether to publish open or closed access.
-The survey found that the reputation of the publisher, the series, the journal, and the editors were decisive factors in this regard.
-In some cases, researchers’ decisions to publish in open or closed access depended on these factors; in other cases, their belief in the open access idea was an independent factor in their decisions.
-Peer-review procedures were not found to be a decisive factor – also in the quality assurance process, editors and publishers were assigned greater importance.
-Although respondents valued the high degree of dissemination and the findability of open access publications, these factors were not decisive either.
-The survey results suggest that Journal Impact Factors, which are of central importance in other disciplines, play hardly any role in Romance studies.
+A survey of German-speaking Romance philologists (Hornung et al., 2017) conducted in 2016 by the Specialised Information Service for Romance Studies (FID Romanistik) provided insights into the question of how open access is perceived in the discipline and what factors influence researchers when it comes to deciding whether to publish open or closed access.
+The survey found that the reputation of the publisher, the series, the journal, and the editors were decisive factors.
+Although respondents valued the high degree of dissemination and the findability of open access publications, these factors were not decisive.
+The survey results suggest that Impact Factors, which are of central importance in other disciplines, play hardly any role in Romance studies.
+A more recent survey conducted by the Specialised Information Service for Romance Studies (Schepers, 2024) suggests that awareness of open access has increased.
+Respondents formulated specific concerns and problems, such as the funding of open access monographs or possibilities of self-archiving works published with a publisher, while also pointing to a need for information about – and to barriers to – open access publishing.

 Open Access Journals

-As of December 2021, the Directory of Open Access Journals (DOAJ) listed 67 entries under Romanic languages and 169 entries under French literature - Italian literature - Spanish literature - Portuguese literature.
+As of April 2024, the Directory of Open Access Journals listed 66 entries under Romanic languages and 176 entries under French literature - Italian literature - Spanish literature - Portuguese literature.

 Important open access journals include:

-Other journals from neighbouring and superordinate fields of linguistics and literary studies and from the digital humanities that are also of relevance for Romance studies include:
+Other journals from neighbouring and superordinate fields, such as general linguistics, comparative literary studies, and the digital humanities, that are also of relevance to Romance studies include:

 Bibliodiversity is also apparent among open access publications that are more firmly anchored in the field of Romance studies outside Germany, especially among Latin American offerings provided by the platforms sciELO, Redalyc, AmeliCA, and Latindex (Müller, 2020).

-In Romance studies, it is relatively common for journals to be hosted either in-house or by local libraries, some of which are also supra-regionally active.
+In Romance studies, it is relatively common for journals to be hosted either in-house or by local libraries, some of which are supra-regionally active.
 For example, the journal apropos [Perspektiven auf die Romania] is hosted by Hamburg University Press using the free software Open Journal Systems (OJS).
 The French platform OpenEdition Journals hosts numerous other journals of relevance to Romance studies from various countries.
-Supra-regional offerings of note also include the platform heiJOURNALS in Heidelberg, CeDiS at the Freie Universität Berlin, and the Open Library of Humanities.
+Also worthy of mention are the publication service of the Ibero-American Institute in Berlin, the hosting offerings of many local university libraries, and the Open Library of Humanities.

 Video about the Funding of Open Access Articles